-Out of the 335 bodybuilders who participated in the questionnaire, 15 were excluded due to inaccurate data, such as not meeting the eligibility criteria.
+Out of the 335 bodybuilders who participated in the questionnaire, 15 were excluded due to inaccurate data, including failure to meet the eligibility criteria.
 The characteristics of the bodybuilders are presented in Table 1, categorized into two groups based on their injury history.
-Among the bodybuilders, 58% (N=187) were male.
+Among the bodybuilders, 58% (n = 187) were male.
 Those who reported experiencing an injury showed notably higher levels of obsessive passion for bodybuilding and scored lower on sleep quality (indicating poorer sleep quality).
 The majority of bodybuilders (70%) had less than 5 years of experience in bodybuilding, while 57% and 54% reported engaging in bodybuilding sessions lasting over 60 minutes and more than 3 sessions per week, respectively.
 About 53.1% of bodybuilders had a BMI falling within the healthy range (18 < BMI < 25), and 42% participated in other sports.
-Additionally, 53% of bodybuilders did not have a coach, while 52% held a bachelor's degree.
+Additionally, 53% of bodybuilders did not have a coach, while 52% held a bachelor's degree or higher.
 Most participants reported incorporating warm-up exercises (96%) and cool-down exercises (70%) into their routines.

-Out of the 320 bodybuilders surveyed, 172 participants (53.8%) reported experiencing at least one injury within the last six months.
-Among them, 117 participants (40%)reported multiple injuries. with participants reporting two injuries and 28 participants reporting three injuries.
-In terms of gender distribution, 108 participants (63%) of male bodybuilders and 64 participants (37%) () of female bodybuilders reported at least one injury.
-The knee and shoulder were the most commonly reported injury locations, accounting for 19% of all injuries, followed by the finger/wrist, which accounted for 13% of reported injuries.
-Refer to for the breakdown of injury locations by gender.
+Out of the 320 bodybuilders surveyed, 172 participants (53.8%) reported experiencing at least one injury within the last six months. them, 117 participants Among (40%) reported multiple injuries. with 89 participants reporting two injuries and 28 participants reporting three injuries.
+In terms of gender distribution, 108 participants (63%) of male bodybuilders and 64 participants (37%) of female bodybuilders reported at least one injury.
+The knee and shoulder were the most commonly reported injury locations, accounting for 19% of all injuries, followed by the finger and wrist, which accounted for 13% of reported injuries.
+Refer to Table 3 for the breakdown of injury locations by gender.

 Continuous data are expressed as mean and standard deviation (tested by the Mann-Whitney test).
 All categorical data are expressed by the number of runners and percentages (using the Chi-square test).
-The bold p-value shows the statistically significant difference between those with and without an injury history.
-The distribution ωf Bodybuilding injury location in participants' body was shown in Table 2.
-Furthermore, the differential of these injuries based on gender difference were shown in Table 3.
-The multivariable regression analysis results presented in Table 5 demonstrate that mental aspects and sleep quality, along with other aforementioned factors, constitute a model of risk factors associated with bodybuilding injuries.
-To further explore the association of these factors with bodybuilding injuries, a separate multivariable logistic regression analysis was conducted with only mental sleep quality included aspects and covariates.
-The findings indicated obsessive passion (odds ratio [OR]: 1.58, 95% confidence interval [CI]: 1.19-2.10, p = 0.001) and sleep quality (OR: 1.08, 95% CI: 1.03-1.13,
+The bold p-value shows the statistically significant difference between those with and without an The distribution injury history. of Bodybuilding injury location in participants' bodies is shown in Table 2.
+Furthermore, the differences in these injuries based on gender were shown in Table 3.
+The multivariable regression analysis results presented in Table 5 demonstrate that mental aspects, sleep quality, and other aforementioned factors constitute a model of risk factors associated with bodybuilding injuries.
+To further explore the association between these factors and bodybuilding injuries, separate а multivariable logistic regression analysis was conducted, with only mental aspects and sleep quality included as covariates.
+The findings indicated that obsessive passion (odds ratio [OR]: 1.58, 95% confidence interval [CI]: 1.19-2.10, p = 0.001) and sleep quality (OR: 1.08, 95% CI: 1.03-1.13, p = 0.001) were